TheOdinProject/curriculum/html_css/accessibility_auditing.md

 Along the top of the Accessibility tab in **Firefox**, there are three additional tools that you can use when checking or auditing accessibility:

 * The "Check for issues" tool lets you display elements that have issues related to the contrast ratio, keyboard navigation, or text labels.
 This isn't too in depth of an audit, which is why we're mentioning it here, but it can still be handy as a sort of quick audit.
-* The "Simulate" tool lets you simluate different types of color blindness as well as contrast loss.
+* The "Simulate" tool lets you simulate different types of color blindness as well as contrast loss.
 This can be a useful tool to check whether certain colors may look too similar to someone that is color blind.
 Remember when you were asked to find the red button in an image that was simulating total color blindness in a previous lesson?
 * The "Show Tabbing Order" tool will display an overlay on the page, showing the order each tabbable element will receive focus when navigating the page with the Tab key.

 At the bottom of the dev tools in **Chrome**, next to the "Console" tool (not the **Console** tab at the very top of the dev tools), you can open a menu of additional tools.
 If you don't see this section within your dev tools, try going into the **Console** tab and clicking the "Issues" button along the top (it will either be labeled "No Issues" or it will include a number, e.g. "2 Issues").